juergenschubert/DELLEMC-DPS-ansible/roles/datadomain-gen/README.md

 Role Name
 =========

-A brief description of the role goes here.
+A brief description of the role goes here. you can find more information on https://galaxy.ansible.com/docs/finding/content_types.html#ansible-roles about roles with ansible.

 Requirements
 ------------